American avocet: Food and feeding

+Lifespan

+American avocets typically live between 9 and 15 years.

 Threats and conservation status

 Shooting and trapping of American avocets led to population decline until the 1900s.
 During this time, the species was extirpated from most of the East Coast of the United States.
 By 1918, Avocets became protected under the Migratory Bird Treaty Act (16 U.S.C.
-703-712).
+703–712).
 Since that time, other threats have emerged.
-Contaminants and toxins such as DDT, selenium, and methylmercury, have increased in American Avocet habitats in recent years.
+Contaminants and toxins such as DDT, selenium, and methylmercury, have increased in American avocet habitats in recent years.
 Although the effects are highly contested, these increased concentrations have potential negative effects on American avocet breeding success, especially because Avocet chicks are more susceptible to environmental disruptions than adults.
 The avocet also faces habitat loss.
 While agricultural and industrial environments have become alternate habitat for the avocet, natural wetlands are decreasing rapidly.
 Additionally, increases in the salinity levels of wetlands have had adverse effects on the breeding and development of avocets.
 Young avocets in saline or hypersaline environments often combat weight loss and dehydration.
 Although American avocets face numerous environmental challenges, numbers have stayed steady, and according to the National Audubon Society, numbers have been increasing steadily in the eastern United States for the past few years.
 The American avocet is protected under the Migratory Bird Treaty Act of 1918.